-Visit Anchorage’s mission is to attract and serve visitors to the Municipality of Anchorage.
-In short, Visit Anchorage works to bring all the benefits of travel to our community
+Visit Anchorage’s mission is driving economic and social value for Anchorage residents, businesses, and visitors through tourism.
+In short, Visit Anchorage works to bring all the benefits of travel to our community.

 Visit Anchorage, is the destination marketing organization (DMO) charged with representing Anchorage and all the communities of the municipality, through the strategic development of the visitor and meetings industries.

 Visitors, residents, travel agents, tour operators, media, and meeting planners contact a DMO to receive official destination information.
-As an unbiased resource, DMOs provide each of these audiences with information to help in their decision-making process.
+As a reliable, authoritative travel resource, DMOs provide each of these audiences with information to help in their decision-making and trip planning.

 Visit Anchorage is also a partner for local businesses, helping to educate and promote local businesses.